 So how about agile coach?
 How is that defined?
-Hell if I know.
-There’s no standard definition.
-Some claim to be one long before I think they should.
+It varies.
+There’s no widely accepted definition, and I believe some claim to be one long before I think they should.
 Others–like myself–still feel uncomfortable calling themselves an agile coach.
-I suppose the best I could do is offer what seems like a sarcastic answer:
+Here’s what I can say with confidence about credible agile coaches:

 - As Luca pointed out in the comments below, Lyssa Adkins and Michael Spayd did an excellent job describing the role in this great read.